5 promotional pricing strategies for increasing sales

 Our tips:

-- Demonstrate that the consumer is getting more for their money by displaying the bundle price versus the tally of individually priced products
+- Demonstrate that the consumer is getting more for their money by displaying the price cut versus the tally of individually priced products

 - Show what's inside the bundle; visuals speak volumes